Web vs email

 Through the use of media queries defined in the head of the email, this approach allows a lot more specific control for each piece of content at various screen sizes.

-How to apply these to Slots and SmartBlocks
+Apply the methods to Slots and SmartBlocks

 Scalable